73805/kcbstats/README.md

 ## Check it out!

-[Iowa's Smokey D's BBQ](https://kcbstats.red/team/6377) is a good team to check out.
-They have been competing since before the July start-point of this dataset and all the way through to a couple days before the first scrape.
+[Iowa's Smokey D's BBQ](https://kcbstats.red/team/6377) is a good team to start on.
+They have a long history of strong scoring.
+Alternatively, start in a state.
+[Kansas](https://kcbstats.red/state/ks) has a ton of competitions.
+The last contest I judged at was a [Sam's Club Nation BBQ Tour in CT](https://kcbstats.red/contest/7123).
+[Smokin Hoggz BBQ](https://kcbstats.red/team/11410) took third place.

-[Pick a state](https://kcbstats.red) If you want to find a specific competition or team, you'll need to start by picking a state.
+[Start from home: Pick a state](https://kcbstats.red) If you're looking for a specific competition or team, you'll need to start by picking a state.
 Hosting is cheaper and pages load faster if I don't have to access all 15,000 team records for every user!
-You can search for a competition on the KCBS [events pages](https://www.kcbs.us/events) and copy-paste its 'contest number' into the url slug /contest/#### if you don't know where it was held.
+If you're desperate to search a competition you can use the KCBS [events page](https://www.kcbs.us/events) search and copy-paste the target competition's 'contest number' into the url slug /contest/####